amazon-archives/deploy-manage-microservices-on-ecs-and-fargate/lab-guides/auto-scaling.md

 --min-capacity 2 \
 --max-capacity 3 \
 --role-arn "<EcsAutoscalingRoleArn>"

+# Verify the desired and running tasks for the service.
+# Notice that the desired cacpity is now set to 2
+aws ecs describe-services \
+--cluster ecs-workshop-cluster \
+--services user-interface-service \
+--query 'services[0].{desiredCount:desiredCount,runningCount:runningCount,pendingCount:pendingCount}'
 ```

 3. Configure the scale-out policy when the average ECS service CPU utilization is greater than 50% for 1 minute.